A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

-Causal inference frameworks usually take randomized control trials (RCTs, also known as A/B testing in data science and industry applications), where each unit with covariate or features $X$ is randomly assigned to the treatment or control groups and outcome $Y$ is subsequently measured, as the ideal approach to answering this type of question.
+Randomized control trials (RCTs, also known as A/B testing in data science and industry applications) are usually understood to be the ideal approach to answering this type of question: each unit with covariates or features $X$ is randomly assigned to the treatment or control groups and outcome $Y$ is subsequently measured.
 But in many scenarios it is prohibitively expensive or unethical (e.g., randomly assigning students to attend college or not) to collect experimental data.
 In these cases, we can statistically adjust observational data (e.g., survey data on college attendance) to approximate the experimental ideal.
 The methods described in this paper are designed to answer counterfactual questions with primarily non-experimental observational data.

-There are at least three different schools of causal inference that have been introduced in social statistics\citep{rubin1974estimating,imbens2015causal}, epidemiology \citep{robins1986new,robins1987graphical,hernancausal2020}, and computer science \citep{goldszmidt1996qualitative,pearl2009causality}.
+There are at least three different schools of causal inference that have been introduced in social statistics and econometrics \citep{rubin1974estimating,imbens2015causal}, epidemiology \citep{robins1986new,robins1987graphical,hernancausal2020}, and computer science \citep{goldszmidt1996qualitative,pearl2009causality}.
 The goal of these causal frameworks is to describe and correct for biases in data or study design that would prevent one from making a true causal claim.
 If these biases are correctable and the causal effect can be uniquely expressed in terms of the distribution of observed data, then we say that the causal effect is \textit{identifiable} \citep{kennedy2016semiparametric}.
-If a causal effect is identifiable, we can use statistical tools that correct for identified biases to \textit{estimate} the causal effect (e.g., inverse propensity score weighting, g-computation, deep learning).
+Only if a causal effect is identifiable, we can use statistical tools to correct for biases and \textit{estimate} the causal effect (e.g., inverse propensity score weighting, g-computation, deep learning).
+Other forms of bias, like sample selection bias, are possible to correct for, but are outside the focus of this article.